-The rate of non-dependant deduction depends on whether the non-dependant claims benefits (and which one), whether they work more than 16 hours a week and, if so, their gross income.
+The rate of non-dependant deduction depends on whether the non-dependant is a student or claims benefits (and which one), or works more than 16 hours a week and, if so, their gross income.

-if the non-dependant is aged under 18 then no deductions apply.
+if the non-dependant is aged under 18 then no deduction applies

-if the non-dependant works more than 16 hours then you should calculate their gross income and select the appropriate band.
-For non-dependant deductions gross income includes the gross (before tax and National Insurance) amount the non-dependant earns each week, plus any other income including tax credits and benefit income (except income from Attendance Allowance or Disability Living Allowance).
+if the non-dependant works more than 16 hours then you should select the appropriate band for their gross income.
+For non-dependant deductions gross income includes the gross (before tax and National Insurance) amount the non-dependant earns each week, plus any other income including tax credits and benefit income (except income from Attendance Allowance, Disability Living Allowance or Personal Independance Payment).

 Exemptions from non-dependant deductions

-If you or your partner are blind or claiming Disability Living Allowance care component, Personal Independance Payment daily living component or Attendance Allowance then non-dependant deductions do not apply.
+If you or your partner are registered blind or claiming Disability Living Allowance care component, Personal Independance Payment daily living component or Attendance Allowance then non-dependant deductions will not be taken from your benefits.
 The calculator automatically recognises these cases.
 If you are claiming Pension Credit, non-dependant deductions will only apply if you receive help with housing costs such as a mortgage or home purchase loan.

-There is no deduction for some groups, depending on the benefit in question.
+There is no deduction for some non-dependants, the rules depend on the benefit you are claiming.

-In Housing Benefit no deductions will be made if:
+In Housing Benefit no deductions will be made if the non-dependant:

-In Council Tax Support deductions will vary from April 2013 as Local Councils have had to adopt their own schemes with their own rules.
-This calculator covers about 95% of Council Tax Support schemes but you should refer to your Local Council's scheme to confirm what deductions apply and when.
+In Council Tax Support the rules for when deductions don't apply will vary as local Councils have had to adopt their own schemes with their own rules.
+This calculator covers about 95% of Council Tax Support schemes but you should refer to your local Council's scheme to confirm what deductions apply and when.
 Some Councils also have a scheme called second adult rebate which you may qualify for if you share your home with someone who is not your partner, you should ask them for details.